-We define a normal variety $X$ over a perfect field $k$ of positive characteristic to be \textit{locally $F$-liftable} if there exists an open covering $\{U_i\}_{i\in I}$ such that each $U_i$ admits a flat lift to the ring $W_2(k)$ of Witt vectors of length two, along with its Frobenius morphism (see Definition \ref{def:F-lift}).
-For normal locally $F$-liftable varieties, we can verify the surjectivity of the reflexive Cartier operator, and consequently, they satisfy the logarithmic extension theorem by Theorem \ref{Introthm:ext thm} (see Theorem \ref{thm:ext thm for F-lift}).
-Achinger-Witaszek-Zdanowicz \cite{AWZ2} have proved that a good quotient by a linearly reductive (reduced) group $G$ is $F$-liftable.
-Furthermore, we will show in Theorem \ref{thm:F-liftable singularities} that a quotient singularity by a finite linearly reductive (possibly non-reduced) group scheme, which has been extensively studied by Liedtke-Martin-Matsumoto \cite{LMM}, is also $F$-liftable.
-Summarizing, we obtain the following theorem.
+A normal variety $X$ over a perfect field $k$ of positive characteristic is said to be \textit{locally $F$-liftable} if there exists an open covering $\{U_i\}_{i\in I}$ such that every $U_i$ admits a flat lift to the ring $W_2(k)$ of Witt vectors of length two, along with its Frobenius morphism (see Definition \ref{def:F-lift}).
+For normal locally $F$-liftable varieties, the surjectivity of the reflexive Cartier operators can be verified, and consequently, they satisfy the logarithmic extension theorem by Theorem \ref{Introthm:ext thm} (see Theorem \ref{thm:ext thm for F-lift}).
+Achinger--Witaszek--Zdanowicz \cite{AWZ2} proved that good quotients of smooth varieties by actions of reduced linearly reductive group schemes are $F$-liftable.
+Furthermore, we will show in Theorem \ref{thm:F-liftable singularities} that quotient singularities by (possibly non-reduced) finite linearly reductive group schemes, which have been studied in detail by Liedtke--Martin--Matsumoto \cite{LMM}, are also $F$-liftable.
+Summarizing, the following theorem holds.

 \begin{theo} Let $X$ be a normal variety over a perfect field $k$ of positive characteristic and $B$ a reduced divisor on $X$.
 If $(X,B)$ is locally $F$-liftable, then $(X,B)$ satisfies the logarithmic extension theorem.
-In particular, \begin{enumerate} \item[\textup{(1)}] a good quotient of a smooth variety over $k$ by an action of a linearly reductive group and \item[\textup{(2)}] a variety over $k$ with quotient singularities by finite linearly reductive (possibly non-reduced) group schemes \end{enumerate} satisfy the logarithmic extension theorem. \end{theo}
+In particular, \begin{enumerate} \item[\textup{(1)}] a good quotient of a smooth variety over $k$ by an action of a reduced linearly reductive group scheme and \item[\textup{(2)}] a variety over $k$ with quotient singularities by (possibly non-reduced) finite linearly reductive group schemes \end{enumerate} satisfy the logarithmic extension theorem. \end{theo}